Managing Money with WooPayments

 The Payments > Overview page gives you a brief summary of how money is flowing through your WooPayments account.

-The top section shows your account balance in each currency you sell in.
-Click the question mark icons to learn more about what each figure means or consult this document.
+The top section shows your account balance.
+Click the question mark icons to learn more about what each figure means, or consult this document.

 Occasionally, the top box may change, such as if you have a dispute nearing its deadline or if there’s another time-sensitive action needed for your account.
 To keep your store and WooPayments account running smoothly, it is recommended that you attend to any tasks that appear here.